 Please ensure you have vacated your tent by 10am.
-We have a very rigorous cleaning procedure to work through before our next guests arrive and our cleaning team are not allowed to enter the tent until you have left so your strict adherence to this is much appreciated.
+We have a very rigorous cleaning procedure to work through before our next guests arrive and our cleaning team are not allowed to enter the tent until you have left so your adherence to this is much appreciated.

 If you are leaving at or around check out time then please: